-Student Organizations are only required to register with Student Life once per academic year.
+Student Organizations are only required to register with Campus Life once a year.
 Returning student organizations that are not registered for two (2) consecutive years will be required to register as a new student organization.

-Registration periods (Period for which student organizations have to become a recognized student organization)
+Registration periods (Period for which student organizations have to become a recognized student organization)Fall Semester:July-OctoberSpring Semester:January- March

-Fall Semester: July - October

-Spring Semester: January - March